GhostOfYazura/MicroGame/MicroRPG-GDD.md

 ### Story
 ---
-# Overview:
+Overview:
 - The player shouldn't have story shoved down their throat.
 - The player should feel like there is subtle hints about this world that might reflect an overarching feeling of the developers.
 - The main character is meant to express their alienation to the towns they're helping by expressing their individualism and heroicism.

-The protagnoist asks at one point: *"Why is everyone wearing a mask?
-I've never worn one myself.
-Are they really all that great?"*</br>
+The protagnoist asks at one point: ***"Why is everyone wearing a mask?
+I've never worn one myself and...
+I'm just wondering, are they really all that great?"***</br>
 Leading the protagonist to ask some of the villagers questions when interacted with.
 However the protagonist gets very shallow or ignored when they ask these questions.</br></br>

 ### Upgrades